ncatlab/nlab-content/pages/3/9/7/1/1793/content.md

 * [[fibrations]] the (degreewise) [[epimorphisms]].

-The cofibrations are all in particular degreewise split injections, but not every degreewise split injection is a cofibration.
+The [[cofibrations]] are all, in particular, degreewise [[split monomorphism|split injections]], but not every degreewise split injection is a cofibration.

 \end{proposition}
 \begin{proof}